|

 - FENTON:

-"Marsh settlement."
 English surname transferred to forename use,

 composed of the Old English elements fenn "fen, marsh" and tun

-"enclosure, settlement."
+"enclosure, settlement," hence "marsh settlement."

-- FEODOR:
+- FENUKU:

-Variant of Russian Fyodor, meaning "gift of
+Variant spelling of Russian Fyodor, meaning "gift of

 God."

-- FEODOSIY:
+- FEODOSIY

-Russian form of Latin Theodosius,
+(Феодосий): Russian form of Latin Theodosius,

-meaning "God-giving."
+meaning "god-giving."

-- FEOFAN:
+- FEOFAN

-Russian form of Greek Theophanes,
+(Феофан): Russian form of Greek Theophanes,

 meaning "manifestation of God."

-- FEOFIL:
+- FEOFIL

-Russian form of Latin Theophilus,
+(Феофил): Russian form of Latin Theophilus,

 meaning "God-friend."

-- FEOFILAKT:
+- FEOFILAKT

-Russian form of Greek Theophylaktos,
+(Феофилакт): Russian form of Greek Theophylaktos,

-- FERAPONT:
+- FERAPONT

-Russian form of Greek Therapon, meaning
+(Ферапонт): Russian form of Greek Therapon, meaning

 - FERD:

-English nickname for Visigothic Ferdinand, meaning
+Short form of English Ferdinand, meaning

 - FERDIE:

-English nickname for Visigothic Ferdinand, meaning
+Pet form of English Ferdinand, meaning

 - FERDINAND: